rbertolusso/intubate/README.md

 The time consuming part on my side is to prepare the documentation, that certainly needs improvement, and make sure the examples work.

-By the way, if it weren't for the examples, `intubate` would only have dependencies on `base`.
-The implementation is extremely lean.

 ## Discussion
 #### Disclaimer: